Techtonica/curriculum/mongo-db/mongo-db.md

 ### Objective
 **Students will be able to**
 - Create databases and collections.
-- Add, Query, and Delete documents.
+- Add, query, and remove documents.
 - Remove databases and collections.

 ### Materials